-"I'm looking out into this audience," Tony White, the emcee of the day's proceedings, called out to the crowd gathered in Washington Square Park.
+"I'm looking out into this audience," Tony White, the MC of the day's proceedings, called out to the crowd gathered in Washington Square Park.
 "And y'all are fucking beautiful!"

-The audience was a group of nearly 2,000 trans and gender nonconforming people of colour and allies, who had come to New York City's Greenwich Village to take part in Trans Day of Action.
-The annual rally and march is organized by TransJustice, a political action subgroup of the Audre Lorde Project, a community organizing center for LGBTQ and gender nonconforming people of colour.
+The audience was a group of nearly 2,000 trans and gender non-conforming people of color and allies, who had come to New York City's Greenwich Village to take part in Trans Day of Action.
+The annual rally and march is organized by TransJustice, a political action subgroup of the Audre Lorde Project, a community-organizing center for LGBTQ and gender non-conforming people of color.

-For the past 13 years, Trans Day of Action has created a space during New York's hectic Pride season that puts trans and gender nonconforming people of colour first.
-It offers a radical alternative to Pride itself, one made especially poignant as Pride celebrations nationwide face backlash for their corporate sponsorship and underwhelming political bite.
+For the past 13 years, Trans Day of Action has created a space during New York's hectic pride season that puts trans and gender nonconforming people of color first.
+It offers a radical alternative to pride itself, one made especially poignant as pride celebrations nationwide face backlash for their corporate sponsorship and underwhelming political bite.

 TransJustice organized the very first NYC Trans Day of Action for Social and Economic Justice in 2005.
 Community organizer and anti-gentrification activist Imani Henry, one of the founding members of TransJustice, said that Trans Day of Action came about partially in response to silence on trans issues from advocacy groups outside of Transgender Day of Remembrance, meant to honor those lost to anti-trans violence.

 "By 2005, the nonprofit industrial complex and LGBT, Inc., were coming out for Trans Day of Remembrance, but why did we only get a commemorative day when we die?
 Why not celebrate the lives of trans people when we're living?" he said.